jmj0502/LSharp/README.md

 wasn't a good place to start my journey in the field of language programming (I'm still planning to tackle it in the future tho'), mainly because I didn't even have a clear idea of the different components involved in this kind of project.

+## How to build from source

+The only requirement to build this language is `.NET >= 5.0`.
+Right now I'm not using any dependencies so the process is really easy (it's just building a common CLI with `.NET`).

 ## Scope

 L# aims to become a multi-paradigm scripting language that can be used to generate scripts that interact with the `File System`, gather